mrojasb2000/hands-on-serverless-with-go/README.md

 Go is a compiled language, and hence you can generate a single binary for your application using the following command:

 * go build -o app main.go

+If you want to build an executable for a specific OS and architecture, you can override the GOOS and GOARCH parameters:

+* GOOS=linux GOARCH=amd64 go build -o app main.go